 Now, another question.
 Is it logical to conclude that if there's a concept, there must also be a mind?
 This seems reasonable.

-Concepts reside in the mind and thoughts reflect the mind.
+Concepts reside in the mind, and thoughts reflect the mind.
 Since we have absolute and transcendent logical truths which are conceptual by nature, I conclude that there is an absolute and transcendent mind that, for a lack of a better term, has authored the logical absolutes.
 I call this absolute and transcendent mind, God.

 Now, you may or may not agree with my conclusion.
 Perhaps you are like Frank and refuse to accept that someone else got into the room and arranged the coins in a logical fashion.
 Perhaps your worldview does not allow this argument to be true anymore than Frank’s presuppositions allowed him to believe someone got into his room and arranged the coins.
-But, as I said before: proof is different than persuasion.
+But, as I said before: proof is different from persuasion.

-Now, I again turn my attention to you Mr. Kagin.
+Now, I again turn my attention to you, Mr. Kagin.
 You may or may not like my conclusion.
 But whether or not you do, and no disrespect meant, your liking or disliking it has no bearing on it being true or false.
 If my argument is not valid, please demonstrate to me how it is not valid.
-Please give me a logical explanation, stemming from your atheistic perspective that accounts for the existence of logical absolutes.
+Please give me a logical explanation stemming from your atheistic perspective that accounts for the existence of logical absolutes.
 Of course, in order to do this you would need to use logic.
-I would even say that to do so you have to borrow from the Christian worldview to try and make your case in order to argue against the Christian worldview.
+I would even say that to do so you have to borrow from the Christian worldview to try to make your case in order to argue against the Christian worldview.

 So, how do you account for the existence of logic and logical absolutes from your atheistic worldview?
-I don’t believe you can and I conclude it is because your atheistic worldview does not comport with reality -- but the Christian worldview does.
+I don’t believe you can, and I conclude it is because your atheistic worldview does not comport with reality--but the Christian worldview does.